MicrosoftDocs/power-platform/power-platform/solution-templates/hr/awards-and-recognition/install-and-configure.md

 ### Share the app with the program manager

-Set the Awards and Recognition program manager up first so they can configure awards, award assessment ratings, nomination periods, groups, and group membership and make sure the.
+Set the Awards and Recognition program manager up first so they can configure awards, award assessment ratings, nomination periods, groups, and group memberships.
 Take these steps:

-1. Go to [Power Apps maker portal](https://make.preview.powerapps.com/) and select the environment you installed the solution in.
+1. Go to [Power Apps](https://make.preview.powerapps.com/) and select the environment you installed the solution in.
-1. Select **Solutions** on the left-side panel and select the **Awards and Recognition** solution from the list.
+1. Select **Solutions** on the left pane and select the **Awards and Recognition** solution from the list.
 1. Select **Apps**.
-1. Select the **Awards and Recognition app** row and then the **ellipsis** (3 vertical dots).
+1. Go to the *Awards and Recognition app* in the list and select the **three dots** to the right to see a list of actions.
 1. Select **Share**.
 1. Search for and add the user who is the Awards and Recognition program manager.
 1. Check the **Co-owner** checkbox so the program manager has *edit* access to the app.